pixley/pixley-notes/Concepts/Toy English Phonetic Alphabet.md

 - Phonetic spelling for English
 	- One letter per sound, but not necessarily one sound per letter
 	- Reduced vowels are an exception
+	- As few context-dependent pronunciations as possible
+		- Written yod-dropping/coalescence was considered, but deemed impractical
 - Compatible with all major dialects
 	- Received Pronunciation
 	- General American